ozielalves/iconosquare-test-front/README.md

 You have to do some tasks on a graph and a table which are a simulation of a live stream of events that refreshes every 2s.

+- Add a button to pause/play.
 - Clicking on a cell makes it editable and allows to edit its value.
-- The chart must show the correct value.
+- The correct value should be displayed.
 - Clicking on the chart may open the cell `value1` of the corresponding event

 ### Bonus